MicrosoftDocs/xamarin-docs/contributing-guidelines/template.md

 The YouTube video should contain `/embed/` (ie. follow the format above), otherwise it will attempt to render the whole page and may not work.

-## docs.microsoft extensions
+## Microsoft Learn extensions

-docs.microsoft provides a few additional extensions to GitHub Flavored Markdown.
+Microsoft Learn provides a few additional extensions to GitHub Flavored Markdown.

 ### Alerts

 It's important to use the following alert styles so they render with the proper style in the documentation site.
-However, the rendering engine on GitHub doesn't diferentiate them.
+However, the rendering engine on GitHub doesn't differentiate them.

 #### Note